Life Lines

 should you have to leave them or they vomit.

-4. Treat for blood lost
+4. Treat for blood loss

 Do Not Block Ears.